msanaullahsahar/Blynk-Local-Server-Auto-Installer-For-Windows-OS/README.md

 # Blynk Local Server Auto Installer For Microsoft Windows OS

-Below are the instructions to install **Blynk Local Server** on a Windows OS
+Below are the instructions to install **Blynk Local Server** and **Blynk Library For Arduino IDE" on a Windows OS

 ## How to install Blynk local server on Windows OS?